Welcome to Writing Commons. We are so happy you found us.

 We meet people all the time who ask us if there’s an Easy Button when it comes to improving their reasoning and communication skills.
 Understandably, people are in a hurry.
 They want to get the research and writing done quickly, and they don’t want to be misunderstood.

-Doctors, lawyers, and engineers, as well as students, are hopeful there’s some sort of simple way to overcome many of the unpleasantries associated with thinking, researching, and writing.
+Doctors, lawyers, and engineers, students–just about everyone who has struggled to express themselves are hopeful there’s some sort of simple way to overcome many of the unpleasantries associated with thinking, researching, and writing.
 After all, as you probably know, it can be unpleasant to spend countless hours researching a topic only to find out your thesis is banal and insignificant.
 It can be frustrating to pour your heart into a project only to discover people aren’t interested in your topic or don’t even understand what you are saying.

 Life is complicated.
 Effective communication can be challenging.
 Some situations require extensive research, deep thinking, and innumerable iterations—or, what writers call revision.

 So, here’s the harsh truth: improving your ability to think and be creative and your ability to communicate is not an easy task.
-In fact, really experienced writers, you know, people on the bestseller list, people who died eons ago and yet are read every day now, have often said that writing is a lifelong apprenticeship! (for more on this see Composing Processes).
+In fact, really experienced writers, you know, people on the bestseller list, people who died eons ago and yet are read every day now, have often said that writing is a lifelong apprenticeship! (for more on this see Composing Processes and Writers @ Work).

 Now, we’re not saying you need to plug yourself into a computer and work incessantly.
 You don’t have to forego food and go on a juice only diet.
 You don’t need to wake yourself up every night at two-hour intervals to record your dreams or meditate.
 You don’t even need to get a pair of long white socks to go with new-agey sandals.
 Really, there’s nothing all that quirky or obsessive you have to do.
 In other words, writing really doesn’t need to be aversive.